Operator Scope of Action:

 Use a ! prefix to the query argument:

 Use of parentheses after the !, around the query, can assist Tinderbox's parsing:

 Testing lists values for partial matches

-Used with care, there is a workaround by mimicking the way .replace() works with lists - see the section on regex.
+Used with care, there is a workaround by mimicking the way .replace() works with lists: see the section on regex.
 The trick is to use an on-the-fly list-to-string coercion allowing all list values to be regex-matched as if a single string.
 This is achieved by chaining List.format.contains.
 In order not to confuse the regex, the .format() join string should be a simple (ASCII) printable symbol that has no regex meaning.
-A hash (#) is a good example - though clearly this won't be good if the supplied list values include hash symbols! therefore you may need to alter the join symbol depending on your data.
+A hash (#) is a good example, though clearly this will not be good if the supplied list values include hash symbols! therefore you may need to alter the join symbol depending on your data.

 Tinderbox stores a list of values, like ant/bee/cow/dog/eel, as a single semi-colon delimited string "

 ant;bee;cow;dog;eel".
 So, for that list:

 It is possible to use a semi-colon join but it seems to tempt a parsing error, given that a semicolon is Tinderbox's list delimiter.
 The above result means that .contains() works as if doing a String.contains() test.

 For the same data as above, these are effectively the same thing, albeit the first using a string literal:

 In either case, .contains returns true, but would return false if 'bee' were removed.
 This is because the regex pattern only matches a double-e substring at the end of a value.